 About Us

-The Property Taxpayers Alliance (PTA) is an association of Waterloo Region home owners, business owners and renters who have joined forces to demand dramatic improvements in the “accountability”, “affordability”, and “value-for-money” performance of their local governments (municipal, township and regional).
+The Property Taxpayers Alliance (PTA) is an Ontario-wide network of community associations, businesses, and individuals who have joined forces to advocate for dramatic improvement in the “accountability”, “affordability”, and “value-for-money” performance of our local governments.

 We advocate for:

-- A significant and measurable improvement in operating efficiency and effectiveness
+- A significant and measurable improvement in the operating efficiency and effectiveness of Ontario’s local governments.

-- Average annual homeowner cost increases (property taxes, surcharges, service fees) to be brought down to sustainable/affordable levels (i.e. growing at the rate of inflation or less on average).
+- Average annual cost increases (property taxes, surcharges, service fees) that are sustainable/affordable (i.e. growing on average at the rate of inflation).

-- The timely and easily accessible disclosure of information (such as voting records) required to hold mayors and councillors accountable
+- The timely and easily accessed disclosure of information (such as voting records) required to to assess performance and hold mayors and councillors accountable.

-The PTA is apolitical.
-We believe in fact-based problem solving.
-The PTA wishes to work with the region’s councillors and mayors to achieve more efficient, effective, and affordable municipal and regional government.
+The PTA is nonpartisan.
+We believe in fact-based problem solving and wish to work with the MMAH, MPP’s, MP’s, Councillors and Mayors for more efficient, effective and affordable municipal governments in Ontario.
 We believe in respectful and constructive engagement.

 Current Situation: